• Skip to main content

 Pickle Roll Ups Recipe

-Pickle Roll Ups are most perfect appetizer for any type of gathering!
-Only 3 ingredients, 10 minutes of your time and guests will be raving!
-These pop in your mouth so easily and will be gone in no time.
+Pickle Roll Ups are the perfect appetizer for any gathering!
+Only 3 ingredients, 10 minutes of your time and guests will be raving.
+They pop in your mouth so easily and will be gone in no time.

 Print Pin Rate